 CFL globe

 CFLs come in a wide and expanding variety of sizes and shapes, as shown in the pictures.
-However, if you want to put one into a constricted light fitting it sometimes takes a bit of care to obtain a CFL of the right wattage that fits in.
+However, if you want to put one into a constricted light fitting it often takes care to find a CFL of the right wattage that fits into the space available.
 The main styles currently available are: small U-tubes (two to four tubes), spiral, globe (like a conventional bulb), candle, and reflector.
-Many CFLs are Edison screw, and although some light fittings in the shops are also Edison screw, it is quite difficult to buy Edison screw replacement bulb sockets for fitting yourself.
+Many CFLs are Edison screw, and although some light fittings and lamps in the shops are also Edison screw, it is quite difficult to buy Edison screw replacement bulb sockets for fitting yourself.

 The most common ratings range from 7–8 watts up to about 23–25 watts.
 Larger sizes and a full range of shapes are harder to find in shops.
 For example, to replace a 150 watt conventional bulb a 30 watt CFL is recommended.
-A list of online suppliers offering a far wider range of bulbs and fittings is given below.
+A list of mainly online suppliers, offering a far wider range of bulbs and fittings, is given below.

 CFL candle

-CFLs that can be used with conventional dimmer switches are still not common but they are becoming available.
+CFLs that can be used with conventional dimmer switches are not common but are available – they cost more and reports on their performance are mixed.
 There are also CFLs with light sensors built into their bases, so that they can automatically turn on at night.

 End of life

-Compact fluorescent lamps contain a very small amount of mercury and so require special treatment, available at local waste disposal centres.
+Compact fluorescent lamps contain a very small amount of mercury (much less than they used to) and so require special treatment, available at local waste disposal centres.
+Do not put them in with your normal rubbish.
+If you break a bulb, ventilate the room well before cleaning it up to avoid inhaling mercury vapour.

 A real-life example

-Most people who replace their bulbs with CFLs do so a few bulbs at a time, making it difficult to evaluate the energy and cost savings accurately.
-However, a member of the Energy Initiative Committee replaced virtually all of the incandescent bulbs in his house over a very short time, and carefully monitored the change in electricity bills.
-This was quite a clear case: the house already had fluorescent tubes in the kitchen, utility room and bathroom, with ordinary incandescents everywhere else.
-The incandescent bulbs ranged from 60 watts to 150 watts, and the two dozen or so replacement CFLs from 11 watts to 30 watts.
-Some 60 watt bulbs were replaced by 15 watt CFLs rather than the 11 watt ones recommended on the CFL packages in order to get adequate light.
+Most people who have replaced their bulbs with CFLs did so a few bulbs at a time, making it difficult to evaluate the energy and cost savings accurately.
+However, a member of the Energy Initiative replaced virtually all of the incandescent bulbs in his house over a very short time, and carefully monitored the change in electricity bills.
+This was quite a clear case: the house already had fluorescent tubes in the kitchen, utility room and bathroom, with ordinary incandescents everywhere else and no halogen bulbs.
+The incandescent bulbs ranged from 60 watts to 150 watts, while the two dozen or so replacement CFLs ranged from 11 watts to 30 watts.
+Most of the 60 watt bulbs were replaced by 15 watt CFLs rather than the 11 watt ones recommended on CFL packages, and 100 watt bulbs were replaced by 23 or 24 watt CFLs, in order to get adequate light.

 CFL reflector

-Comparing electricity bills over a full year with bills from previous years, the energy consumed was reduced by about 1500 kilowatt-hours over the year.
-At current electricity prices that saves at least £180 per year.
-The cost of the CFLs was paid back within a couple of months.
-However (as noted above), if we compare the price of one CFL with the ten or so ordinary bulbs that would be needed over its much longer lifetime the CFL is probably cheaper to buy, even without taking the hugely reduced electricity consumption into account.
+Comparing electricity bills over a full year with bills from previous years, the energy consumed was reduced by nearly 1500 kilowatt-hours over the year.
+At current electricity prices that saves over £200 per year, so the cost of the CFLs was paid back within a couple of months.
+But as noted above, we should really compare the price of one CFL with the ten or so ordinary bulbs that would be needed over its much longer lifetime.
+That probably makes the CFL cheaper to buy, even without taking the hugely reduced electricity consumption into account.

 Conclusion